rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 George Symons died in March 1900, with H[erbert] Sowerby Wallis and Hugh Robert Mill then taking over the running of British Rainfall Organization.

-The K/4,000/1/99 edition of the rainfall sheet is the last to refer to Symons:
+The K/4,000/1/99 version of the rainfall sheet is the last to refer to Symons:

 <a href="page_images/K_4000_1_99.Symons.jpg">
 	<img src="page_images/K_4000_1_99.Symons.jpg" style="width:800px">
 </a>

-In K/3,000/12/00, this reference changes to 'Mr. Sowerby Wallis or Dr H.R.Mill':
+From K/3,000/12/00 onwards, this reference changes to 'Mr. Sowerby Wallis or Dr H.R.Mill':

 <a href="page_images/K_4000_1_99.Symons.jpg">
 	<img src="page_images/K_3000_12_00.Wallis_or_Mill.jpg" style="width:800px">